Jifinitely/KTMSolutionsElectricalTestReport/README.md

 - Australian/New Zealand Standards are maintained by **Standards Australia / SAI Global** and may change over time.
 Users are responsible for ensuring they reference the **current legally applicable versions**.

 Nothing in this application constitutes:
 - Legal advice
 - Regulatory approval
 - Certification of compliance
-- Professional or engineering advice
+- Professional, engineering, or safety advice